nitsvutt/query-examples/README.md

 ## Abstract

-This repository contains some query languages' features and its use cases.
+This repository contains some useful query languages' features and its use cases.

 ## Approach